NCI-CGR/TriosCompass_v2/README.md

 <font size="+3">&#128214;</font> The ".dnm" files are dummy files for the use of Snakemake workflow in the process of scatter-gather dnSTRs.

-###### Example of VisAln realignment of the DNM (started at chr6:38571975) in the family *t0612*
+###### Example of VizAln realignment of the DNM (started at chr6:38571975) in the family *t0612*

-An example of VisAln realignment is available [here](https://htmlpreview.github.io/?https://github.com/NCI-CGR/TriosCompass_v2/blob/main/data/chr6_38571975.html).
+An example of VizAln realignment is available [here](https://htmlpreview.github.io/?https://github.com/NCI-CGR/TriosCompass_v2/blob/main/data/chr6_38571975.html).

-In the family *t0612*, the identifiers of child, father and mother are SC260721, SC260720 and SC260670, respectively.
+In this particular example, the identifiers of child, father and mother are SC260721, SC260720 and SC260670, respectively, from the family *t0612*.
 ```bash
 cat ped_files/t0612.ped
 t0612   SC260720        0       0       1       1